tpm2-software/tpm2-tools/man/tpm2_getekcertificate.1.md

     mode.
 This forces the tool to not look for the EK certificates on the NV indices.

+  * **--raw**:

+    This flags the tool to output the EK certificate as is received from the
+    source: NV/ Web-Hosting.

   * **ARGUMENT** the command line argument specifies the URL address for the EK certificate portal.
 This forces the tool to not look for the EK certificates on the NV indices.